 Hotels are subject to availability.
 In case a particular hotel is fully booked for your desired dates, we will replace it with a hotel of equal or higher value and quality level.
 We will provide exact accommodation details to you upon booking confirmation.

 Brekaftas is included on each morning and 2 dinners on days 3 & 4.
 When no restaurant location is available en route, lunches and snacks should either be bought from local shops, or you can pre-order a packed lunch at your hotel.
 Dinner is available either from the restaurant in your accommodation or restaurants in the village near your hotel.

 This holiday is appropriate for moderately experienced cyclists and requires a basic level of fitness.
-The daily distances vary between 50 km and 70 km, with a minimum altitude gain.
+The daily distances vary between 50km and 70km, with a minimum altitude gain.
 The route goes mostly on designated cycling roads along the Garonne canal, with some hilly areas, so you will not be disturbed by any car traffic (read more about difficulty grades).
-It is also possible to rent an electric bike, so this way,, the tour would be accessible to everybody.
+Please, note that in the last few years, the quality of some of the paths in the more southern area has been sub-optimal.
+Some of the used towing paths along the canal are dirt paths and these are not always very even and sometimes slippery after/during rain.
+You may encounter some difficulties on the track between Toulouse and the Mediterranean, which will require some cycling skills, but nothing too challenging.
+It is also possible to rent an electric bike, so this way, the tour would be accessible to everybody.
 The routes are easy to follow, and we provide detailed route notes and GPS tracks, which you can load on any device or application.
 The route notes that accompany each itinerary give a detailed account of your route to give you continual points of reference, and you can call our 24/7 local assistance phone number anytime.
 More detailed info on route navigation will be included in your holiday information pack.